1951 3¢ Confederate Veterans Reunion

 Perforations: 11 x 10 ½

 In the South, federal law prohibited “rebel” societies until 1878.
 However, several small Confederate veterans groups still organized during this time.
 On June 10, 1889, their representatives assembled in New Orleans and formed the United Confederate Veterans.
 Its constitution declared the organization’s purpose as “strictly social, literary, historical, and benevolent.”
 The organization provided financial support for disabled Southern soldiers and Confederate widows and orphans.
 It also preserved mementos and records of service for its members.

 The first reunion of the United Confederate Veterans was held in Chattanooga, Tennessee, on June 3-5, 1890.
 Invitations were extended to veterans of both the Confederate and Union armies as well as the general public.
 The annual reunions were very popular.
-During their peak years in the early 1900s, membership reached 160,000 veterans organized in to 1,885 local camps.
-The UCV also produced a popular magazine that detailed events from the war and offered a section that helped veterans get in touch with each other.
+During their peak years in the early 1900s, membership reached 160,000 veterans organized into 1,885 local camps.
+They produced a popular magazine that detailed events from the war and offered a section that helped veterans get in touch with each other.